SCIInstitute/ShapeWorks/README.md

 iterations, define the rate at which the system converges.
 The starting regularization decays to the ending regularization over the specified number of iterations.
 <br/><br/>
 *Run Optimize* Click this when you are ready for optimizing.
 This step takes time, but less than grooming.
-Output is displayed in the output window.
-You will know when the step is done when you can again interact with the scene.
+Output is put into a ShapeWorksStudioTools.log file next to the executable.
+A progress indicator shows the tool is working.
 <br/><br/>
 *Export XML* If you wish to use the parameter file created for the groom step in a command line environment, you can export the XML with the grooming options above.
 There are other options not in the GUI that you can